melissa-perez/Smallsh/README.txt

-Assignment 3: SMALLSH
+Assignment 3: Smallsh
-Student: MELISSA PEREZ
+Student: Melissa Perez

 To compile use make or run the command from 2:
 1.